Budget

 Public consultation

 Hearing your views is a very important part of the budget setting process.
-The council received over 130 formal responses to the budget consultation.
-We also got informal feedback at public engagement sessions run by our councillors across the borough.
+The council received 133 formal responses to the budget consultation.
+Additional informal feedback was also captured at public engagement sessions run by our councillors across the borough.

 Final budget proposal

-We recognise that any increase is unwelcome and for some households may be unaffordable.
-For this reason, working age households who get Council Tax Support will see a £50 reduction in their tax bill.
-Other support is available for low-income households.
+We recognise that any increase is unwelcome and for some households, may be unaffordable.
+For this reason, working age and pensioner households receiving council tax support will once again see a reduction in their tax bill of £50 in 2026 to 2027.
+Other support will be available during the year for low-income households through the Crisis and Resilience Fund, a new consolidated grant made available by the Government.

 Any households who are struggling to keep up with their payments should contact Revenue Services who will be able to provide advice and support.